nolauren/labs/topicmodeling.md

 # Goals/Questions for Topic Modeling with Mallet

+Adapted from a workshop by Peter Leonard,
+Digital Humanities Library, Yale University

 ## Figure out why we would use Mallet:
 - What is Topic Modeling?